 Awarding a user Administrator on a log doesn't give them Administrator rights to the organization.

 To assign a user to all logs, click the None, Read, Write, or Administrator buttons in the table header above the list of logs.

 If someone not already created as a user on elmah.io needs access to your organization, you can use the Invite feature.
 Inviting users will send them an email telling them to sign up for elmah.io and automatically add them to your organization.

-To invite a user click the Invite user button and input the new users email.
+To invite a user click the Invite user button and input the new user's email.
 Select an organization access level and click the green Invite user button.
-This will add the new user to the organization and display it as "Invited" until the user sign up.
+This will add the new user to the organization and display it as "Invited" until the user signs up.

-You may have requirements of using two-factor authentication or against using social logins in your company.
+You may have requirements of using two-factor authentication or against using social sign-ins in your company.
 These requirements can be configured on elmah.io as well.
-Click the Security button above the users list to set it up:
+Click the Security button above the user's list to set it up: